 #!/bin/bash USER="backup" PASSWORD="L63?aJbR6sFq-LuqNK" OUTPUT="/backup/db" databases=`mysql --user=$USER --password=$PASSWORD -e "SHOW DATABASES;" | tr -d "| " | grep -v Database` for db in $databases; do if [[ "$db" != "information_schema" ]] && [[ "$db" != _* ]] ; then mysqldump --force --opt --user=$USER --password=$PASSWORD --databases $db > $OUTPUT/$db-`date +%Y%m%d`.sql gzip $OUTPUT/$db-`date +%Y%m%d`.sql fi done

-The files are not as important as the database, they take up more space, and they are changed less, so I back up those only once per week.
-I have always two backups available.
-This script compresses my wwwroot and put the file to the right location.
+Because the files are less important than the database, take up more space, and are changed less frequently, I back them up only once per week.
+I always have two backups on hand.
+This script compresses my wwwroot and places the file where it belongs.

 !/bin/bash tar -zcvf "/backup/files/www-$(date '+%F').tar.gz" /wwwroot

 Cron is a powerful tool that I use to schedule backups.
 Cron allows you to run commands or scripts automatically at a set time/date.

 An entry in cron is made up of a series of fields separated by a space.
 Cron timing: minute 0-59, hour 0-23, day of month 1-31, month 1-12, day of week 0-6.
 The first script is run daily at 00:00, the second one runs 23:55 every Friday.
 The null device is typically used for disposing of unwanted output streams of a process (meaning no one cares what scripts want to tell).

 To command line:

 0 0 * * * /root/backup-db > /dev/null 2>&1 55 11 * * Fri /root/backup-files > /dev/null 2>&1